5 Ways to Get More Customers to Your Cycling Studio

 Another idea: Give your instructors special offer cards (for a free class or discounted class) to pass out to new students or to their friends looking to try out your studio.
 You could even reward them for spreading the word with cash bonuses or entries into staff giveaways.
 This type of incentive helps fill up their classes (which always makes things more fun) and helps you access a new pool of customers–it’s a definite win-win.

-Not only will you build new, meaningful relationships within your community, you may encourage a previously hesitant customer to come to a class in the name of a cause they care about.
+Not only will you build new, meaningful relationships within your community, but you may also encourage a previously hesitant customer to come to a class in the name of a cause they care about.